Dollar slips to nine-week low on safe-haven yen as Mideast tensions flare

 An index of U.S. manufacturing activity due later is expected to show a slight uptick to 49.0 in December, from 48.1 the month before.

-Figures out Thursday showed jobless claims edged lower last week in a positive signal for the U.S. labor market.
+Figures out Thursday showed jobless claims edged lower last week in a positive signal for the U.S. labour market.

-The resilience of employment is a major reason the Federal Reserve has signaled no more rate cuts will be needed in this cycle, leading markets to sharply scale back expectations of further policy easing FEDWATCH.
+The resilience of employment is a major reason the Federal Reserve has signalled no more rate cuts will be needed in this cycle, leading markets to sharply scale back expectations of further policy easing.

 Several Fed official are speaking on Friday including Governor Lael Brainard and the heads of the San Francisco, Chicago, Richmond and Dallas banks.